killbill/killbill-client-php/README.md

 Testing
 -------

 The Killbill PHP client uses [phpunit](https://phpunit.de/) as testing framework.
-Tests can either be run locally using `npm test` or against a live Killbill instance that is running on `127.0.0.1:8080` using `npm test-integration`.
+Tests can either be run locally using `composer test` or against a live Killbill instance that is running on `127.0.0.1:8080` using `composer test-integration`.

 Requirements
 ------------